 The Mokele Mbembe Tapes

-Now as to what is going on, well it is all kind of too obvious as every scene sets up the next leaving little too surprise you with.
+Now as to what is going on, well it is all kind of too obvious as every scene sets up and tells you about the next leaving little too surprise you with.
 For example the explorers stay in what seem an abandoned village and young Luke sets up a webcam connected to his tablet to monitor outside the hut.
 Well you can guess that they will be stunned when they see dinosaurs out there in the middle of the night.
-That is in truth the biggest problem which "The Dinosaur Project" has because the story works well and nicely comes together as an adventure with a series of encounters, almost text book in construct but then text book works.
+That is in truth the biggest problem which "The Dinosaur Project" has because the story works well and nicely comes together as an adventure with a series of encounters, almost text book in construction but then text book works.

 Being too obvious and telegraphing everything is not the only issue that "The Dinosaur Project" has and in truth features the sort of cast who whilst doing an okay job are only ever average at best.
 But then there is also of course the matter of the special effects and whilst on their own the dinosaurs look good they don't always look natural in their surroundings, looking like CGI creations plonked in.

 What this all boils down to is that "The Dinosaur Project" was not as bad as I was expecting it to be and in truth for a "found footage" movie was more entertaining than I had anticipated.
-But it is not with out its issues and the need to telegraph everything is the most frustrating.
+But it is not with out some issues and the need to telegraph everything is the most frustrating.